gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 spec:
   image: kubesphere/fluent-bit:v1.9.9
   fluentBitConfigName: fluent-bit-config
+  # workload properties
+  annotations: {}
   resources: {}
   nodeSelector: {}
-  annotations: {}
+  tolerations: {}
+  priorityClassName: ""
   ...
-  # and so on
+  # fluent-bit configurations
+  # container runtime output path
+  containerLogRealPath: ""
+  # Recommended in case of input tail plugin
+  # holds persisted events in fluent-bit supporting re-emitting
+  positionDB: {}
 ```

 [fluent-bit-resource] carries the usual kubernetes workload properties,
 such as resource definitions, node selectors, pod/node affinity and so on.
 The sole purpose
 is to construct the [fluent-bit-daemonset] spec managing the fluent-bit application instances
 on the cluster nodes.

+The upstream project has been enhanced by Gardener and now it supports adding fluent-bit custom plugins.
+The latter is required by Gardener to mainting the custom `ordering` plugin.
-The current state of the fluent-bit operator fully supports Gardener use cases, such as adding support for fluent-bit custom plugins.
-In this state, the fluent-bit operator can be used by Gardener "as is" without the need of forking it.
+In its current state, the fluent-bit operator can be used by Gardener "as is". without the need of forking it.

-### Fluent-bit Filters and Parsers
+### Fluent-bit filters and parsers

 The second major function of the fluent-bit operator is to compile a valid application configuration aggregating declarations supplied by fluent-bit custom resources such as ClusterFitlers, ClusterParsers and so on as shown by the example.